 Day One With Your Financial Advisor

-- Building a relationship of trust with your advisor is key to helping you achieve your financial goals and dreams.
+- Building a relationship with your advisor is key to helping you achieve your financial goals and dreams.

 - Be prepared for your first meeting — and ask lots of questions.

 - Expect a candid, casual conversation in your initial meeting — it’s important to take the time to get to know each other.

 Your first meeting with your Financial Advisor marks the beginning of an important professional relationship.
-Just as you trust your doctor with your health and your mechanic with your car, you’ll be entrusting your Financial Advisor with something of great value too — your financial goals and dreams.
+Just as you rely on your doctor with your health and your mechanic with your car, you’ll be entrusting your Financial Advisor with something of great value too — your financial goals and dreams.

 Our Financial Advisors work with many types of investors and value their diversity.
 Your Financial Advisor will want to know you as a person — not just as a client — so he or she can understand the best way to help you with your investment needs and life goals.

-Meeting with a Financial Advisor for the first time, you can expect a friendly, casual conversation — you’re just getting to know each other.
+Meeting with a Financial Advisor for the first time, you should expect a friendly, casual conversation — you’re just getting to know each other.
 There’s no obligation, no pressure, no judgment — and no fee for your first meeting.
 You should be candid about your level of investing experience, overall financial situation, and financial goals.
-You should also feel comfortable to ask as many questions as you’d like.
+You should also feel comfortable asking as many questions as you’d like.

 It’s important you choose a Financial Advisor who listens to your concerns, understands your financial needs, and values your input.
 The relationship between you and your Financial Advisor is a critical one — through the years, you’ll have many sensitive, private conversations.
 The relationship may even expand to include friends and future generations of your family.